itod/tdtemplateengine/README.md

 If no expression is present in the Continue Tag, it is always respected, and the current iteration of the For Tag is always skipped.

+####Trim and Indent Tags

+As with any templating mechanism, whitespace handling is often a significant concern.
+TDTemplateEngine includes two optional tags that can be used to simplify whitespace handling.

+The **Trim Tag** is a block tag that trims both the leading and trailing whitespace from any lines contained within their body content.

+Also, any lines inside the Trim Tag bodies containg only other Tags are removed from the output entirely.

+So the following:

+    {% trim %}
+        {% if true %}
+                                Make it so.
+        {% /if %}
+    {% /trim %}

+Produces a single line with all leading and trailing whitespace trimed:

+    Make it so.

+Indentation withing Trim Tags may be controlled with nested **Indent Tags**.
+The following:

+    {% trim %}
+        {% if true %}
+            {% indent %}
+                Make it so.
+            {% /indent %}
+        {% /if %}
+    {% /trim %}

+Produces a single line indented by 4 spaces:

+        Make it so.

 ####Tag Extensibility

 You can implement your own custom Tags by subclassing `TDTag` and overriding `-[TDTag doTagInContext:]`.